How to Firm Up Dog Poop

 4. Bland Diet

-A bland diet can also help to firm up your dog’s stools.
+A bland diet may also help to firm up your dog’s stools.
 This might be something like chicken and rice recipes, or you could also give him pureed pumpkin or bananas.
 Those have higher levels of fiber, which help to firm up his stool.
-You might also consider giving him some fiber supplements like Metamucil.
+Your vet might recommend giving him some fiber supplements like Metamucil.

 5. High-Quality, High-Protein Diet